Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Withdrawal and Return of Financial Aid

-Per federal regulations (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
-The unearned amount of program funds are calculated based on the last date of academic activity which indicates the percentage of the semester completed.
+Per federal regulation (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
+The unearned amount of program funds is calculated based on the last date of academic activity, which indicates the percentage of the semester completed.

 Both the University and students receiving financial aid are required to return unearned financial aid to the aid source.
-Title IV aid programs are repaid in the following order: Unsubsidized Stafford/Direct loans, Subsidized Federal Stafford/Direct loans, Federal Perkins Loans, Federal PLUS/Direct PLUS loans, Federal Pell Grants, FSEOG Program Aid, and Teach Grants.
+Title IV aid programs are repaid in the following order: Unsubsidized Stafford/Direct loans, Subsidized Federal Stafford/Direct loans, Federal Perkins Loans, Federal PLUS/Direct PLUS loans, Federal Pell Grants, Federal Supplemental Education Opportunity Grant (FSEOG) Program, and Teach Education Assistance for College and Higher Education (Teach) Grants.

-Students who owe grant overpayments remain eligible for Title IV program funds for forty-five days if during those forty-five days the student: 1) repays the overpayment in full to the University; 2) enters into a repayment agreement with the University; or 3) enters into a repayment agreement with the Department of Education.
+Students who owe grant overpayments remain eligible for Title IV program funds for forty-five days if, during those forty-five days, the student: 1) repays the overpayment in full to the University; 2) enters into a repayment agreement with the University; or 3) enters into a repayment agreement with the Department of Education.
 Entering into a repayment agreement does not mean the student is eligible to register for additional classes, receive a transcript, diploma, etc. Students can lose financial aid eligibility if they do not comply with the options above and should consider their repayment responsibilities for these programs as part of any withdrawal decision.
-Please contact the Office of Financial Aid for the most current restrictions on eligibility.

 Bright Future Repayment Requirement

-Florida Statute requires that students who drop or withdraw from any course(s) must repay any Florida Bright Futures Scholarship disbursed for the course(s).
-Section 1009.53, Florida Statute states that funds for any scholarship within the Florida Bright Futures Scholarship Program may not be used to pay for courses dropped by a student or courses from which a student has withdrawn after the end of the drop and add period.
+Students who were eligible for Bright Futures and who graduated with a baccalaureate degree in seven or fewer semesters, or in 105 semester hours or fewer, may receive funding for one semester of graduate study, not to exceed 15 credit hours paid at the undergraduate rate.
+Florida Statute also requires that students who drop or withdraw from any course(s) must repay any Florida Bright Futures Scholarship disbursed for the course(s).
 However, a student who receives an award under this program and subsequently drops one or more courses or withdraws from all courses after the end of the drop and add period due to a verifiable illness or other documented emergency may be granted and exception pursuant to s.
-1009.40(1)(b)4., unless the institution’s policy is to refund the cost of the courses.
+1009.40(1)(b)4., unless the institution's policy is to refund the cost of the courses.

 Florida State University recognizes the high cost of education today and makes every effort to offer financial assistance through a variety of programs to qualified students.
-In addition to providing funds on the basis of demonstrated financial need in the form of grants, work-study awards, and loans, the University offers scholarships to recognize and reward talent, academic achievement, and meritorious performance.
+In addition to providing funds based on demonstrated financial need in the form of grants, work-study offers, and loans, the University offers scholarships to recognize and reward talent, academic achievement, and meritorious performance.

 The Office of Financial Aid is committed to serving and guiding students through the process of applying for financial aid.
 Help in completing the Free Application for Federal Student Aid (FAFSA) is available from professional financial aid counselors located in the University Center Building A, Room 4400.

-After a student completes the FAFSA and is admitted, she or he can access the financial aid file and monitor its status by visiting http://www.my.fsu.edu/.
+After a student completes the FAFSA and is admitted, the financial aid status should be monitored by visiting https://my.fsu.edu/.
 This site also provides information on any outstanding documents required to complete the financial aid file.
-Upon admission and completion of the financial aid file a student’s financial aid award may also be found on this site.
+Upon admission and completion of the financial aid file a student's financial aid offer may also be found on this site.

 Panama City Campus

-Students who intend to enroll at the Panama City campus and are in need of financial support should contact: Coordinator for Financial Aid/Veteran Affairs, Office of Student Affairs, 4750 Collegiate Drive, Panama City, FL 32405, or by phone at (850) 872-4750.
+Students who intend to enroll at the Panama City campus and need financial support should contact: Coordinator for Financial Aid/Veteran Affairs, Office of Student Affairs, 4750 Collegiate Drive, Panama City, FL 32405, or by phone at (850) 770-2177.

 Financial Aid Application Process